Major and Minor in Religious Studies

 Minor in Religious Studies

 Undergraduates interested in the academic study of religion to enhance their major are invited to apply for a minor in Religious Studies.
-Please stop by Holton 285 to complete the declaration form.
-For information about the Minor, please call 229-4494, email email@example.com, or fill out our online Request for Information form.
+For information about the Major or Minor, email email@example.com, or fill out our online Request for Information Form.